1 April 2021

 Bose vs Sonos: which speakers are best?

-We put the two biggest wireless and Bluetooth speaker brands head to head to find out which you should go for
+We put the two biggest wireless and Bluetooth speaker brands head to head to find out which you should go for.

 Bose and Sonos have built up a reputation of quality with their speakers.
 But working out which is best isn’t easy, particularly when browsing online where you can’t hear how they sound.
 Our expert tests reveal the truth.

-Best cheap Bose and Sonos wireless and Bluetooth speakers
+Best Bose and Sonos speakers

-For £200 to £600 you can get some of the best wireless and Bluetooth speakers these brands have to offer, combining top-spec sound tech, sleek designs and premium build quality.
+Bose and Sonos make some of the best wireless and Bluetooth speakers these brands have to offer, combining top-spec sound tech, sleek designs and premium build quality.

 However, that doesn’t guarantee they’ll be Best Buys.
 We’ve found plenty of larger speakers with very unbalanced sound, overly powerful bass, or ones that will tire your ears over time.
 Their big prices mean buying the wrong one would be an expensive mistake.

 The music industry professionals who helped with our tests don’t care about price or brand power or a sleek speaker design.
 All they focus on is the sound quality and whether it’s up to scratch.
 All brands will claim their speakers sound great – our experts find the truth.
-Find out which are the top-performing Bose and Sonos speakers below.
+Find out which are the top-performing high-end Bose and Sonos speakers below.

-Bose and Sonos wireless and Bluetooth speakers to avoid
+Bose and Sonos speakers to avoid

 Speakers with good specifications aren’t guaranteed to have the precise, balanced sound quality that’ll make the most of your music.
 And if you’re looking for a portable speaker, beware that many lack bass and superb sound quality – we’ve found the few that do.